Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: Introduction

-\paragraph{Related work} Distribution shifts is an age-old challenge~\citep{schlimmer1986incremental,gama2014survey,lu2018learning, quinonero2008dataset}, but standard empirical benchmark in ML focus on the standard i.i.d. setting \citep{bischl2017openml} or synthetic shifts such as \texttt{MNIST-C}~\cite{mu2019mnist}.
-To address this gap, several authors recently develop distribution shift benchmarks for computer vision and natural language processing (NLP) tasks~\citep{koh2021wilds,santurkar2021breeds,hendrycks2021many, DBLP:conf/nips/YaoCC0KF22, subshift}.
-However, these works do not investigate the type of shift they address since $Y|X$-shifts are less likely to occur in vision and NLP: $Y$ is constructed from human knowledge given an input $X$ (e.g., pixels and words).
-Since existing tabular benchmarks also focus on $X$-shifts following this trend \citep{robert2020, gardner2022subgroup}, we build a benchmark with diverse shift patterns covering both $Y|X$- and $X$-shifts.
-Our benchmark also complements the growing literature developing diagnostic tools that can inductively explain the performance gap between distributions~\cite{budhathoki2021why, pmlr-v202-kulinski23a, zhang2023why,namkoong2023diagnosing}.
+\paragraph{Related work.} Distribution shifts is an age-old challenge~\citep{schlimmer1986incremental,gama2014survey,lu2018learning, quinonero2008dataset}, but standard empirical benchmarks in ML focus on the standard i.i.d. setting \citep{bischl2017openml} or synthetic shifts such as \texttt{MNIST-C}~\cite{mu2019mnist}.
+To address this gap, several authors recently develop distribution shift benchmarks for computer vision and natural language processing tasks~\citep{koh2021wilds,recht2019imagenet,santurkar2021breeds,hendrycks2021many, DBLP:conf/nips/YaoCC0KF22, subshift, gulrajanisearch}.
+However, these works do not investigate the type of shift they address since $Y|X$-shifts are less likely to occur in vision and language: $Y$ is constructed from human knowledge given an input $X$ (e.g., pixels and words).
+Since existing tabular benchmarks also focus on $X$-shifts following this trend \citep{robert2020, gardner2022subgroup}, we build a benchmark with diverse shift patterns covering both $Y|X$- and $X$-shifts. \wty{Using image datasets, \citet{gulrajanisearch} illustrates that existing algorithm interventions based on deep neural networks often fail to handle all types of distribution shifts effectively.
+In contrast, tabular data tends to exhibit more $Y|X$-shifts.
+Therefore, our benchmark evaluates methods across a variety of model classes -- including linear and tree-based ensemble methods beyond deep neural networks -- given their strong performance on tabular data~\cite{grinsztajn2022why}.
+Furthermore, we also provide algorithmic and data-centric interventions, showing that a better understanding of shift patterns can lead to improved method performance.
+(See \Cref{app:relatedwork} for more comparison details).} \twy{Therefore, our work complements diagnostic tools that help explain performance gaps and refine methods~\cite{budhathoki2021why,pmlr-v202-kulinski23a,zhang2023why,namkoong2023diagnosing}.}